 Do watercolors work on wood?

-Yes, although it will require practice and proper preparation of the wood.
-Wood also has a tendency to absorb a lot of water unpredictably, so I’d recommend using less water and more pigment.
-Once finished, make sure you seal the wood with a clear varnish or it will wear off over time.
+Although most of the best watercolor sets and paints will work well for this purpose, practice and proper wood preparation will be required.
+Wood also tends to absorb a lot of water unpredictably, so I’d recommend using less water and more pigment.
+Once finished, make sure you seal the wood with a clear varnish, or it will wear off over time.

 That’s it for this comprehensive guide to the best watercolor sets you can buy.
 Which paint set are you using?
 Let everyone know in the comments below!